8. Academic integrity

 8.1.2 Student conduct

-The learning environment and activities are determined by the faculty, and guided by mutual respect, common sense, propriety, courtesy, and etiquette.
-The faculty has the right to require you to cease and desist in actions that are disruptive or that impede positive progress in the course.
-The faculty has the right to require you to leave the learning environment if positive progress is impeded by your actions or comments.
-Also, you are not permitted to transmit, distribute, or make materials available that are harassing or discriminatory.
+The faculty has the right to require you to leave the learning environment if a positive learning environment is impeded by your actions or comments.
+Also, you are not permitted to transmit, distribute, or make materials available that incite hate which are harassing or discriminatory.
 Illegal, abusive, obscene, threatening, intimidating, or demeaning transmissions to any individual or group are also prohibited.
-This includes but is not limited to the use of electronic mail systems and postings on electronic bulletin or message boards, Blackboard, and webpages.
-Further actions may be taken under law, or the college’s Student Code of Conduct or Human Rights Procedure.
+This includes but is not limited to the use of electronic mail systems and postings on electronic bulletin or message boards, Blackboard, webpages, and social media.
+Further actions may be taken under law, or the college’s Student Code of Conduct or the Human Rights Procedure.

 8.1.3 Improper use of technology

 A faculty member may ban any device, application or website deemed to impede positive progress of the class or deemed to compromise the integrity of tests or examinations.
-For detailed information about use of Information Technology, refer to the Information Technology Acceptable Use procedure.
+For detailed information about use of Information Technology, refer to the Information Technology Acceptable Use Procedure.

 8.1.4 Acting with academic integrity